janhq/jan/docs/docs/intro/introduction.md

 slug: /intro
 ---

-Jan is a ChatGPT-alternative that runs on your own computer.
+Jan is a ChatGPT-alternative that runs on your own computer, with a [local API server](/api).

-Jan uses [open-source AI models](/guide/models), stores data in [open file formats](/specs/data-structures) is highly customizable via [extensions](/guide/extensions), and provides an [OpenAI-compatible API](/api).
+Jan uses [open-source AI models](/guide/models), stores data in [open file formats](/specs/data-structures), is highly customizable via [extensions](/guide/extensions).

 Jan believes in the need for an open source AI ecosystem.
-We aim build fully-equivalent infra and tooling to allow open source AIs to compete on a level playing field with proprietary offerings.
+We aim to build infra and tooling to allow open source AIs to compete on a level playing field with proprietary offerings.

 ## Why Jan?